HOW TO PREVENT AND TREAT MOTION- OR SEASICKNESS

-The RotorSwing Magnus was invented for roll damping while cruising at low throttle as well as a Zerospeed option at anchor.
-It consists of rapidly rotating Magnus effect cylinders which generate an enormous upward or downward damping force.
+The RotorSwing Magnus was invented for roll damping while cruising at low throttle and a Zerospeed option at anchor.
+It consists of rapidly rotating Magnus effect cylinders that generate an enormous upward or downward damping force.

 To reduce roll at anchor, yachts would require a form of zero-speed stabilisation.
-Some good stabilisation systems available may include a fin stabilisation system or a gyro system.
+Some sound stabilisation systems available may include a fin stabilisation system or a gyro system.

-These stabilizers are a great way to reduce the rolling and pitching on a yacht and therefore reduce the effect of seasickness.
-Therefore ask your yacht charter broker to get you a yacht with stabilizers to ensure a more comfortable sail.
+These stabilisers are a great way to reduce the rolling and pitching on a yacht and, therefore, reduce seasickness.
+Therefore ask your yacht charter broker to get you a yacht with stabilisers to ensure a more comfortable sail.